gerritjvv/fmap-clojure/fmap-clojure/README.md

 ```
 (fmap [1 2 3] inc)
 ;; [2 3 4]
+(>>= [1 2 3] inc)
+;; [2 3 4]
 (fmap (->Just [1 2 3]) count)
 ;; (Just 3)
 (-> (fmap (->Just [1 2 3]) count) (fmap str) lift)
 ```

-### <*> the applicative
+## <*> the applicative

-Now Applicative is just a fancy name for a function that takes a sequence of functions and apply them to a sequence returning the combined results.
+Now Applicative is just a fancy name for a function that takes a sequence of functions and apply them to a sequence returning the combined results, another definition would be taking a function with a context and applying it to a value inside a context.

 In Haskell this is ```<*>``` and in clojure we can use the same naming so that we can do: